ghimiresunil/100-days-of-AWS-Educate-Learning/Day_02.md

   * Sign in to the Amazon Elasticsearch Service console using user name and password.
   * In the navigation page, select books domain under My domains
   * Now, select Action, and then Delete domain inside it.
-  * At last, check the Delete Domain checkbox and choose Delete.
+  * At last, check the Delete Domain checkbox and choose Delete. <br>
 **Note**: First of all, to getting started with AWS, we are required to create an account on AWS services.

 #### 1.1.1.8.
 Things to remember: